Best Multi-Currency Account in Malaysia

 How to open a multi-currency account in Malaysia

 The process to open a multi-currency account in Malaysia will depend on the provider and specific account you select.
-Some banks require you to visit a branch to get your account set up, while others let you apply online.
+Some banks require you to visit a branch to set up your account, while others let you apply online.

-In most cases you’ll need an MYR account with the same bank, so you’ll need to also open this at the same time if you’re moving to a new provider.
+In most cases you’ll need an MYR account with the same bank, so you’ll need to open this simultaneously if you’re moving to a new provider.

-Online and digital services offer online and in-app onboarding processes which means you can apply for your account and get verified without needing to leave home.
+Online and digital services offer online and in-app onboarding processes, meaning you can apply for your account and get verified without needing to leave home.

 Whichever provider you pick, the process to open your account is likely to be similar: